 November’s chat paper, blog and moderation will be courtesy of University of Toronto MHScMRS program students Tasha McMaster, Winter Spence and Joanna Javor.
-The three students are doing this as part of their activities for one of their courses on education.
+The three students are taking part in MRJC for their course “Clinical Competence and Continuous Learning”.
 They will, of course, be ably supported by the MRJC team!

 “Social media offers a new-age platform that influences the practice of (MRS professionals)”… you probably agree with this if you are a regular at MedRadJClub!